rogerferrod/CiTelling/README.md

 ### Dataset

-The dataset consists of 5 files, corresponding to the five classes of citations, in csv format with values separated by tabs.
+The dataset consists of 5 files in csv format, corresponding to the five classes of citations, with values separated by tabs.
 The first line represents the header.
 ```
 text:       (Peter et al 2019) uses the pm10-2019 dataset for analyze air pollution.
 object:     pm10-2018